h3xstream/waf-workshop/website/docs/waf.md

 ## Vendors

-There are numerous WAF software that can be used.
+There are numerous WAF softwares that can be used.
 Many of those are included in cloud infrastructure.

 The two main open-source projects are [modsecurity](https://github.com/SpiderLabs/ModSecurity) and [naxsi](https://github.com/nbs-system/naxsi).